mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 ## Commit Messages
 Use infinitives like 'Change', 'Modify', 'Add'
-Don't use 'Changes', 'Changed', 'Adds', 'Addedd', etc
+Don't use 'Changes', 'Changed', 'Adds', 'Added', etc

 One line description, then empty line, then long comment if needed.
 The only way to add a long description is to [set up your git editor.](https://github.com/DevYah/coolsoft-13/wiki/Configuring-Your-Environment#git)